 21km, 6 hours including breaks

-We started the day with a taxi ride back to Aberlour to join a distillery tour at 10 am.
-The tour cost £15 per person and lasted around 2.5 hours.
-It included an extensive tasting session, where we tried not only the first stage of whisky production (low wines), but also five different Aberlour whiskies: one aged purely in sherry casks, one in bourbon casks, the standard 10-year-old (which blends whisky from bourbon and sherry casks), the pricier 18-year-old and the special cask-strength A’Bunadh edition.
+We started the day with a taxi ride back to Aberlour to join the 10 am tour at Aberlour Distillery.
+The tour costs £20 per person and lasts around 2.5 hours [2020 prices].
+It includes an extensive tasting session, including a taste of the low wines (first stage of whisky production) and five different Aberlour whiskies: one aged purely in sherry casks, one in bourbon casks, the standard 10-year-old (which blends whisky from bourbon and sherry casks), the pricier 18-year-old and the special cask-strength A’Bunadh edition.

 By the time we had picked up lunch from the local Co-op and managed to get a taxi back to the Speyside Way in Craigellachie, it was 1.30 pm.
 Quite a late start for our second-longest day on the trail!